 - Switch to low impact exercises and do them in nature such as walking or hiking in a park or a simple dirt path.
 This does wonders for the mind and is extremely therapeutic, much more than walking on a treadmill in a gym could ever do.

 - Sleep as much as you can (for as long as you can).
 So many of us are incredibly deprived of this simple necessity.
 This is the only chance your body has to truly activate detoxification mechanisms to full potential, playing clean up and repair.
 Don’t skip on this!
-Try these tips on how to get the most out of your sleep and manage stress.
+This article on how to improve sleep and manage stress can help.